Best daily deals

 How does the Sony WH-CH710N sound?

 The Sony WH-CH710N sounds really good, and I enjoy using it, but it’s not perfect.
-This headset only gives a mild sort of emphasis to notes in the low end.
+This headset only gives a mild sort of emphasis to notes on the low end.
 Bass heads are probably better off with something like the Sony WH-XB910N since it has a much stronger low end.

 Lows, mids, and highs

-This headset has just a slight bump in the lows, so the bassline that comes in at 0:39 in the song Water by Ra Ra Riot is still there but not overpowering any of the other frequencies.
+This headset has a slight bump in the lows, so the bassline that comes in at 0:39 in the song Water by Ra Ra Riot is still there but not overpowering any other frequencies.
 That said, I feel like the mids are really lacking here.
 In that same song, the vocals in the chorus are not as loud as I’m used to.
 The climax of the song falls a little flat because of that.
-It could just be that I’m used to the more consumer-friendly sound of other headphones, but I found vocals in a lot of my favorite songs to be underpowered.
+It could just be that I’m used to the more consumer-friendly sound of other headphones, but I found vocals in many of my favorite songs to be underpowered.

 How good is the Sony WH-CH710N’s microphone?